What is GST?, What is Goods and Service Tax, GST and India

 The credit of taxes paid on input is available in case of CGST, whether the transaction is Inter State or Intra State.
 But there are restrictions that CGST input can be claimed from CGST output only and same SGST input can be set off against output SGST.
 In case of interstate transactions a combined CGST and SGST is levied in the form of IGST ( Integrated Goods and Services Tax) and same will be available for setoff to both CGST and SGST.

-What is Goods and Service Tax (GST)?
+What is Goods and Service Tax (What is GST)?

 Ans.
 It is a destination based tax on consumption of goods and services.
 It is proposed to be levied at all stages right from manufacture up to final consumption with credit of taxes paid at previous stages available as setoff.
 In a nutshell, only value addition will be taxed and burden of tax is to be borne by the final consumer.